sealerio/sealer.cool/src/api/clusterimage.md

-# cloud rootfs
+# ClusterImage rootfs

-cloud rootfs will package all the dependencies refers to the kubernetes cluster requirements
+ClusterImage rootfs will package all the dependencies refers to the kubernetes cluster requirements

 ```shell script
 .